CaptainDario/kagome_dart/README.md

 ## Compiling kagome yourself

 This could be helpful if you want to use a different dictionary.
-First you need to clone the kagome repo to have access to the source.
+First you need to clone the kagome repo to have access to the source (inside the repo of kagome_dart).

 ```bash
 git clone https://github.com/ikawaha/kagome
 ```

 Then copy and overwrite kagome's `kagome.go` with the `kagome.go` of this repository.
-Additionally, copy the MAKE-file.

-Cross compiling is possible with go, by setting some environment variables.
+(Cross) Compiling to C is possible with cgo, by setting some environment variables.
 The supported platforms can be seen by calling `go.exe tool dist list`

 ### Compile for Windows